kmhess/aperdrift/README.md

 The program reads the Apertif beam pattern from a .txt file in ancillary/ and creates a drift scan schedule for a user specified calibrator and time**, and user specified number of drifts per beam***.

-The properties of the Apertif beams derived from driftscans are described in an upcoming paper: Dénes, Hess, et al (in prep).
+The properties of the Apertif beams derived from driftscans are described in an upcoming paper: \
+Dénes, Hess, et al (in prep) "Characterising the Apertif primary beam response".

 The code used for modeling the Apertif compound beams from the driftscan autocorrelations can be found [here](https://github.com/helgadenes/aperPB).